 Hib vaccine

-Also called Haemophilus influenza type B vaccine
+Also called Haemophilus influenzae type B vaccine

 Key points about the Hib vaccine